The Lego Ninjago Movie: Plot

-A young boy meets the mysterious owner of a relic shop, Mr. Liu, who tells him the story of Ninjago, a city within the LEGO universe.
-It is frequently terrorized by the evil warlord Lord Garmadon and his army of sea life-themed henchmen.
-Garmadon's constant attacks on the city resulted in his son Lloyd being despised by nearly everyone in Ninjago City for his relation to Garmadon, putting him under emotional stress.
+While avoiding some bullies, a young boy walks into a relic shop, where he meets the mysterious owner, Mr. Liu, who tells him the story of Ninjago, a city within the LEGO universe.
+It is frequently terrorized by the evil warlord, Lord Garmadon, and his army of sea life-themed henchmen.
+Garmadon's constant attacks on the city resulted in his son, Lloyd, being despised by nearly everyone in Ninjago City for his relation to Garmadon, putting him under emotional stress.
 Unbeknownst to everyone, Lloyd is the Green Ninja, the leader of a ninja team comprising Kai, Cole, Jay, Zane, Nya, and their master Wu (Garmadon's brother and Lloyd's uncle), who always stop Garmadon from taking over Ninjago by fighting with mechs.
 When Garmadon is once again unsuccessful at conquering Ninjago, his tech division shows him a giant new mech.

 Following their victory, Wu tells the ninja that only their "unique element" will permanently vanquish Garmadon.
 Lloyd is frustrated to learn his element is "green" while Kai has fire, Cole has earth, Jay has lightning, Zane has ice, and Nya has water.
 Wu also mentions the "Ultimate Weapon", giving Lloyd new hope of stopping Garmadon, despite Wu warning them that nobody can ever use the device.
-The next day, Garmadon attacks Ninjago with his new mech and this time defeats Lloyd.
-As Garmadon gloats, Lloyd returns with the Ultimate Weapon and fires it, only to discover it is actually a laser pointer that attracts a live-action cat named Meowthra.
+That next day, Garmadon attacks Ninjago with his new mech and this time defeats Lloyd.
+As Garmadon gloats, Lloyd returns with the Ultimate Weapon and fires it, only to discover it is actually a laser pointer that attracts a live-action cat, Meowthra.
 Garmadon points the laser at the ninja's mechs, which the cat destroys, but Lloyd breaks it.
 As Garmadon celebrates his victory, Lloyd unmasks himself and denounces his father, leaving Garmadon confused.

 Lloyd meets up with his friends and Wu, who tells them they must use the "Ultimate, Ultimate Weapon" to stop Meowthra from destroying Ninjago, which can be found on the other side of the island.
 Garmadon overhears the conversation, follows close behind, and intercepts the ninja.
 Wu and Garmadon fight, and although the former manages to trap the latter in a cage, he falls off a bridge into the river below.
 Before being swept away, Wu tells the ninja they must find "inner peace".
 The ninja continues with Garmadon leading them, much to Lloyd's annoyance.
 Despite this, the two bond throughout their journey, while the ninja learn not to rely solely on their mechs to fight.
 The group survives an encounter with Garmadon's fired generals, and Garmadon teaches Lloyd to throw.